kodguru/puppet-module-rpcbind/README.md

 ## Limitations

-This module is compatible with the latest releases of Puppet v4 and v5.
+This module is compatible with the latest release of v5.
 Please see `metadata.json` for a list of supported platforms.
 See `.travis.yml` for a matrix of tested Ruby and Puppet versions.

 Supports the following platforms.